-If you’re blocked by someone on Facebook or Messenger then you can unblock yourself in several ways but in some cases, you may have to contact the person as you want to actually send a message or want to spy on posts.
+If you’re blocked by someone on Facebook or Messenger then you can unblock yourself in several ways but in some cases, you may have to contact the person if you want to send a message or want to view the posts.

 To unblock yourself on Facebook, you have to request the person to unblock you either through mutual friends or using another Facebook account.
-If you are sending messages to the person then requesting the person is the best option as he may block you again.
-But, if you want to spy on his profile, just creating another fake profile is unblocked.
+If you are sending messages to the person then requesting the person to unblock is the best choice as he may block you again.
+But, if you want to spy on his profile, just creating another fake profile you can do that.

-To unblock yourself from Facebook Messenger, you can posts comments to the person’s posts and letting him know about the blocking he made on chat and requesting to unblock.
-This solves the issue and getting you unblocked from someone’s Messenger.
+To unblock yourself from Facebook Messenger, you can post comments to the person’s posts and let him know about the blocking he made on chat and requesting to unblock.
+This solves the issue and gets you unblocked from someone’s Messenger.

 Know if the person blocked you on Facebook or Messenger

-When you can no longer see a friend’s posts on your feed and are unable to tag them anywhere, you start to wonder if they have blocked you.
-Then you look for their name in the search box and no results appear.
-Opening their account also displays the error that the user is unavailable.
+When you can no longer see a friend’s posts on your feed and you’re unable to tag them anywhere, you might start to wonder if they have blocked you.
+Then if you look for their name in the search box and no results appear, also opening their account displays the error that the user is unavailable.